loureirorg/learnwithdaniel.com/blog/_posts/2019-07-03-wordpress-ajax-rest-api/README.md

 ---
-title: "Ajax in WordPress [Plugin Development – Part 3]"
+title: "Ajax API and REST API"
 date: 2019-07-03
 tags: ['WordPress', 'PHP', 'WP Plugin Development']
 author: Daniel Loureiro
 ---
-This is the 3rd part of my WordPress Plugin Development tutorial.
-Check also the [first](/2019/06/wordpress-plugin-development/) and [second](/2019/06/wordpress-create-menu/) parts.
+WordPress has APIs to implement Ajax: `Ajax API` and `REST API`.
+Let's see how to use them.
 <!-- more -->

-There are two APIs to implement Ajax in WordPress: `Ajax API` or `REST API`.
-A third option is to intercept all requests (by using the `init` callback), check if directed to our endpoint, return some content and exit.

 - The `Ajax API` was the only option for many years.
 It consists of sending a POST request to `/wp-admin/admin-ajax.php`.
 The "admin" in the URL is misleading as it can be used either in the admin or in the front-end.

 - The `REST API` is more recent.
-It was launched on version 4.4 and it can be considered a more modern approach for Ajax requests.
+WordPress released this API on version 4.4, and it can be considered a more modern approach for Ajax requests.
 It also allows for custom endpoints.

 Some people consider the REST API more complex and difficult to understand than the Ajax API, but it is up to you to choose one over the other.
 In the end, they both do the same things.